Rage6/bracket-referee/README.md

     <b>Password Encryption</b>: Upon doing research, I used PHP's more recent tool for encrypting the user's password: <i>password_hash()</i>.
 My previous training had only explained how to manually insert a "salt" before using the more basic <i>hash()</i> and a chosen algorithm, like MD5.
 The <i>password_hash()</i> seems to do it easier and more affectively.
   </li>
   <li>
-    <b>Hacker Prevention</b>: In order to prevent SQL injection, <i>htmlentities()</i> is used whenever a user submits any 'text' data.
+    <b>Hacker Prevention</b>: In order to prevent SQL injection, <i>htmlentities()</i> is used whenever a user submits any data.
 If not, SQL could be maliciously used to see or modify the database.
   </li>
 </ol>